jmarshvaile/jmarshvaile.github.io/_posts/2020-08-19-installing-docker.md

 layout: post
 ---

-The following is taken from the official Docker product manual for [Ubuntu installations](https://docs.docker.com/engine/install/ubuntu/).
+If this guide is outdated, see the official Docker product manual for [Ubuntu installations](https://docs.docker.com/engine/install/ubuntu/).
 For other supported platforms, see their [main installation page](https://docs.docker.com/engine/install/).

 {% highlight bash %}
 $ sudo apt-get update